kylephillips/wp-nested-pages/readme.txt

 * Fixes bug where filtering by taxonomy does not work.
 * Adds error handling for existing nav menu with the name “Nested Pages”, preventing WP_Error object from saving in the database which causes a fatal error in some instances.
 * Adds support for custom post states, using the display_post_states filter (Ex: Showing a WooCommerce - Checkout Page designator)
+* Fixes issue where disabling nesting of a post type was not working

 = 2.0.4 =
 * Fixes PHP warning if a search is performed with only one result when WP_DEBUG is enabled.